jaypiamjariyakul/jaypiamjariyakul.github.io/index.md

 ### I am an engineer, composer, singer, web developer, and poet.

-I am a Verification Engineer currently working on the Generic Interrupt Controller (GIC) at [Arm](https://arm.com/).  \
+I am a Verification Engineer currently working on the Generic Interrupt Controller (GIC) at [Arm](https://arm.com/).

-All views are my own & do not reflect my employer's.
+> _All views are my own & do not reflect my employer's._

-Outside of my engineering career, I also sing as a volunteer lay clerk at Magdalene College Chapel Choir in Cambridge, in addition to my role as Publicity Officer of [Elysium Music](https://www.elysium-music.co.uk/), a music charity aimed at providing musical opportunities between children and young professional musicians.
+Outside of my engineering career, I also sing as a volunteer lay clerk at Magdalene College Chapel Choir in Cambridge, in addition to my role as Publicity Officer of [Elysium Music](https://www.elysium-music.co.uk/) - a music charity aimed at providing musical opportunities between children and young professional musicians.

-As a composer, I write music for choirs, orchestras, and multimedia - my pieces have been performed by ensembles across the UK including Magdalene College Chapel Choir, Caelestis, Bristol University Music Society, and Queens' Chamber Choir.
+As a composer, I write music for choirs, orchestras, and multimedia.
+My pieces have been performed by ensembles across the UK including Magdalene College Chapel Choir, Caelestis, Bristol University Music Society, and Queens' Chamber Choir.

 ***

 > _"... an excellent setting of the words full of colour..."_

+> _"... stunning, creative... \[his\] luscious harmonic style will make his piece memorable..."_

 ***